dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 directory tag
 --------------
 [Chimera](#chimera) includes the concept of tags.
 A tag is a keyword-value pair associated with a directory.
 Subdirectories inherit tags from their parent directory.
 New values may be assigned, but tags cannot be removed.
-The [dot command](#dot-command) .(tag)(<foo>) may be used to read or write tag <foo>’s value.
+The [dot command](#dot-command) .(tag)(<foo>) may be used to read or write the tag <foo>’s value.
 The dot command .(tags)() may be read for a list of all tags in that file’s subdirectory.

-    More details on directory tags are given in [the section called “Directory Tags”](config-chimera.md#directory-tags).
+More details on directory tags are given in [the section called “Directory Tags”](config-chimera.md#directory-tags-for-dcache).

 dot command
 ------------
-To configure and access some of the special features of the [Chimera namespace](#chimera) , special files may be read, written to or created.
+To configure and access some of the special features of the [Chimera namespace](#chimera), special files may be read, written to or created.
 These files all start with a dot (or period) and have one or more parameters after.
 Each parameter is contained within a set of parentheses; for example, the file .(tag)(<foo>) is the Chimera dot command for reading or writing the <foo> [directory tag](#) value.

 Care must be taken when accessing a dot command from a shell.
 Shells will often expand parentheses so the filename must be protected against this; for example, by quoting the filename or by escaping the parentheses.

 Wormhole
 ---------
 A wormhole is a feature of the Chimera namespace.
-A wormhole is a file that is accessible in all directories; however, the file is not returned when scanning a directory(e.g., using the ls command).
+A wormhole is a file that is accessible in all directories; however, the file is not returned when scanning a directory (e.g., using the ls command).

 Pool to Pool Transfer
 ----------------------
 A pool-to-pool transfer is one where a file is transferred from one dCache [pool](#pool) to another.
-This is typically done to satisfy a read request, either as a load-balancing technique or because the file is not available on pools that the end-user has access.
+This is typically done to satisfy a read request, either as a load-balancing technique or because the file is not available on pools that the end-user has access to.

 Storage Class
 --------------